ananyalakshmi9/carbon-aware-distributed-cache/docs/retrospective.md

 ### What Went Well?
 * We successfully implemented all core API features (Store, Get, Delete, TTL).
-* We got a basic 5-stage CI/CD pipeline running early in the project.
+* The team quickly adapted to the new tech stack (Go).

 ### What Didn't Go Well?
-* **Pipeline Complexity:** The CI/CD pipeline setup (`SCRUM-20`) took longer than estimated, which blocked some of the initial API testing.
+* **CI/CD Failure:** We attempted to set up the CI/CD pipeline (`SCRUM-20`), but we could not get the build and test stages to pass consistently by the end of the sprint.
+The pipeline remains broken.
 * **Review Speed:** We were slow to review each other's Pull Requests, causing code to sit in "In Review" for too long.

 ### Action Items for Sprint 2
-* Implement CI/CD quality gates (`SCRUM-22`, `-23`) immediately at the start of the sprint.
+* **Priority 1:** Fix the CI/CD pipeline immediately.
+We must get all 5 stages (Build, Test, Coverage, Lint, Security) green before merging new features.
 * Enforce a rule to review all open PRs within 12 hours.

 ---